 Like Catch-22, Feiffer and Arkin’s film is really a social horror movie, the kind that the audience is not yet ready to accept.
-Feiffer states clearly that his play was a direct reaction to the Kennedy assassination, and the revelation that the American illusion of ‘wonderfulness’ was Over.
+Feiffer states clearly that his play was a direct reaction to the Kennedy assassinations, and the revelation that the American illusion of ‘wonderfulness’ was Over.
 After seven years of riots, assassinations, criminal war and mass murders, America was still in denial.
-But for complacent viewers regarding the national sickness as just a bad phase, a disturbing artwork like Little Murders looked like part of the problem.
+But for complacent viewers that saw the national sickness as just a bad phase, a disturbing artwork like Little Murders looked like part of the problem.

 Now it seems eerily prophetic, a hyper-pessimistic cousin to Chayefsky’s Network.
 Feiffer’s characters no longer play as absurd exaggerations.
 The central thesis that society has become psychotic, now feels all too true.

-To ward off the daily trauma of living in New York, photographer Alfred Chamberlain (Elliott Gould) has become an ‘apathist’ determined to let nothing get him upset.
+To ward off the daily trauma of living in New York photographer Alfred Chamberlain (Elliott Gould) has become an ‘apathist’ determined to let nothing get him upset.
 He neither resists nor complains about the bullies that beat him up each day.
 Disillusioned by the meaningless consumer images he was hired to produce, he now takes pictures of dog excrement he finds in the street.
 Interior designer Patsy Newquist (Marcia Rodd) is a defiant optimist; when she meets Alfred she immediately determines to make him care about things, to get involved, to become a fighter.
 She has to force Alfred to do most everything, but he does admit that he enjoys her company.
 Meeting The Parents is an exercise in insanity, as both Mr. and Mrs. Newquist (Vincent Gardenia & Elizabeth Wilson) have adapted to the horror of living by becoming neurotics-in-denial.
 Their oldest son was murdered, and they avoid dealing with the pain by praising the detective they think is still trying to solve the case, Lt.
 Practice (Alan Arkin).
 Patsy’s brother Kenny (Jon Korkes) is a hyper-tense closeted gay who continually acts out hatred for his family.